 Studies have found that the worse a home’s staffing situation, the greater its use of antipsychotic drugs.
 That suggests that some homes are using the powerful drugs to subdue patients and avoid having to hire extra staff.
 (Homes with staffing shortages are also the most likely to understate the number of residents on antipsychotics.)

 Homes that violate the rules face few consequences.

 In 2019 and 2021, Medicare said it planned to conduct targeted inspections to examine the issue of false schizophrenia diagnoses, but those plans were repeatedly put on hold because of the pandemic.

 In an analysis of government inspection reports, The Times found about 5,600 instances of inspectors citing nursing homes for misusing antipsychotic medications.
 Nursing home officials told inspectors that they were dispensing the powerful drugs to frail patients for reasons that ranged from “health maintenance” to efforts to deal with residents who were “whining” or “asking for help.”

 In more than 99 percent of the cases, inspectors concluded that the violations represented only “potential,” not “actual,” harm to patients.
 That means the findings are unlikely to hurt the homes’ ratings.

 The corruption is real.
 Understaffed care providers are using dangerous drugs for off-label use to make their patients more manageable.
-To learn more about what’s REALLY going on behind the scenes, sign up now to watch PROPAGANDA EXPOSED, the 8-part docuseries that will change the way you think about modern medicine.
+To learn more about what’s REALLY going on behind the scenes, sign up now to watch Propaganda EXPOSED!
+[UNCENSORED], the 9-part docu-series that will change the way you think about modern medicine.
 It’s free.

 Follow, Subscribe, & SHARE: